Ne00n/woodCDN/README.md

 exit; chmod 775 -R /opt/woodCDN
 ```

-You need some kind of decentralized vpn like cloudvpn or tinc otherwise rqlite tls configuration will be quite painful.<br />
+You need some kind of decentralized mesh vpn like VpnCloud or Tinc otherwise rqlite tls configuration will be quite painful.<br />
 You can get the free city lite database here https://dev.maxmind.com/geoip/geoip2/geolite2/<br />

 **rqlite**<br />